-I’m sharing this today for a couple of reasons.
-Firstly, this makes a great, easy appetizer or lunch at any time of year, but particularly if you are looking for something with little effort over the summer.
+A board like this makes a great, easy appetizer or lunch at any time of year, but particularly if you are looking for something with little effort over the summer.
 It would also be good to start or round off a dinner party.
-Secondly, today’s Sunday Supper theme is meals for dad, being father’s day, and for me I have many memories of enjoying lots of different cheeses and meats with my parents for lunch, particularly on their balcony in Southern Spain.
-My dad is a big fan of trying a little of everything!

 There are a few things to know about Spanish cheeses.
 First, cheese can be made from cow's milk, goat's milk, sheep's milk or a blend.
 In fact cow's milk is probably the least used, unlike other countries.
 The other thing is there are three main kinds - fresco (fresh), semi-curado (part aged, usually under 3 months) and curado (aged).